ging/fiware-cosmos-orion-flink-connector/README.md

 ## Orion Flink Connector

-This is a Flink connector for the Fiware Orion Context Broker.
+This is a Flink connector for the FIWARE Orion Context Broker.
 It has two parts:

--   **`OrionSource`**: Source for receiving NGSIv2 events in the shape of HTTP messages from subscriptions.
+-   **`OrionSource`**: Source for receiving NGSI v2 events in the shape of HTTP messages from subscriptions.
 -   **`OrionSink`**: Sink for writing back to the Context Broker.

 ### Installation